-The conventional wisdom that politics should be kept out of sport, that sport and politics do not mix, is a myth propagated by an establishment for whom political engagement on any level, apart from that which involves passively entering a voting booth to put your ‘X’ in the appropriate box, is deemed a threat to the status quo.
+The conventional wisdom that politics should be kept out of sport, that sport and politics do not mix, is a myth propagated by an establishment for whom any form of political engagement except that which involves passively entering a voting booth to put your ‘X’ in the appropriate box, is deemed a threat to the status quo.

 When it comes to football there is no more political an institution than Celtic Football Club in Glasgow.
-Formed in 1888 by an Irish Catholic cleric known as Brother Walfrid to raise money to feed and minister to the material needs of poverty-stricken Irish immigrants in the West of Scotland — a migrant community whose presence was regarded as anathema to a native population and workforce on the basis that they were people of an alien religion and culture, competing for the same jobs and thereby lowering the wages of all workers by dint of that eternal law of capitalist economics, supply and demand.
-It reminds us that we live in a country and a society in Britain that has scarred the world with an Empire that sowed misery and despair on a grand scale when in its pomp, and whose legacy remains a distorting factor across the world to this day.
+Formed in 1888 by Brother Walfrid, an Irish Catholic cleric, to raise money to feed and minister to the material needs of poverty-stricken Irish immigrants in the West of Scotland — a migrant community whose presence was regarded as anathema, adherents of an alien religion and culture and whose demonisation and dehumanisation was total as a result.

-Out of this history has derived a concrete identity and set of values that generations of Celtic fans have embraced, upheld, and carried with pride.
-Aligned with the republican and nationalist community in the North of Ireland, with their bitter Glasgow rivals Rangers FC associated with Ireland’s loyalist and unionist community, Celtic supporters are typically among the most politically aware and conscious of any demographic in society.
+Out of this history derived a concrete identity and set of values that generations of Celtic fans have embraced, upheld, and carried with pride.
+Aligned with the republican and nationalist community in the North of Ireland - and with their bitter Glasgow rivals Rangers FC associated with Ireland’s loyalist and unionist community - Celtic supporters are typically among the most politically aware and conscious of any demographic in society.
 For them Celtic is more than just another football club it is a political and social institution, one that has always stood and must continue to stand for justice in the face of injustice, racism, oppression, and against apartheid wherever and whenever it arises.

 Which brings us onto the furore over the intention of Celtic supporters to fly Palestinian flags during the club’s European Champions League qualifying fixture against Hapoel Beer Sheva of Israel.
 Celtic supporters, along with the aforementioned republicand and nationalist community in Ireland, have long embraced the Palestinian struggle against occupation and apartheid as their own.
 It is an affinity based on a shared experience of colonial oppression and the religious, cultural, and racial bigotry upon which it rests.
 Laid bare, Israel is a settler colonial state that exists at the negation of the Palestinian people, a people whose existence has been reduced to a living hell on a daily basis as a consequence.